namkungchew/Bitcoin-Ethereum-Classifier/README.md

 We choose Multinominal Naive Bayes with CountVectorizer as our final model as it is the model that still maintain its highest accuracy score and also is not overfitted.
 Also it is the fastest to tune and compute over GridSearchCV.
 Our best params are the following: 'cvec__max_df': 0.1, 'cvec__max_features': 1000, 'cvec__min_df': 3, 'cvec__ngram_range': (1, 2), 'nb__alpha': 0.5

 We are satisfied with our results that it 84.5% accurate which beat the baseline accuracy by 24.8% and is better than the other models by 2-3%.
 Also the train score and test score are not significantly different thus not overfitting.
 This meet our goal of being able to differentiate and classify posts into Bitcoins posts and Ethereum posts reasonably well.
 We also resonate with the most important features in this model and they are similar with the most important features in other models as well.
 A look at the posts which are misclassified show these posts mainly outliers which are either spam or didn't belong to either classes which we cannot differentiate with our human brains either.
+In short, we believe our model to be adequte to solve the problem statement.

 Going forward, since most of our models show overfitting due to the larger number of features to our dataset, we can improve our accuracy by gathering more data given time and refitting it to our model and relaxing some of the hyperparameters used to control the overfitting.